 I would have rather walked naked through rush hour traffic than admit I needed help.

 In all seriousness, if you have feelings of hopelessness, you are not alone.
 Women are twice as likely to suffer depression and anxiety disorders than men.
 The supersized stigma surrounding mental health issues silence us and we hide from the truth.
-I began journaling as a healing method during my depression then I started to post on social media.
-Eight years later my “healing method” has evolved into a desire to create a community where it is safe to be real.
-A place where women support women.
+During my depression I began journaling as a healing method then I started to post on social media.
+Now almost ten years later, my “healing method” has evolved into a desire to create a community where it is safe to be real and a place where women support women.

 I was sitting in traffic in the summer of 2011 when I had the splendid realization that my critical voice must have gone on sabbatical.
 A new voice had come to town; a voice more comparable to a trusted girlfriend.
 At times she is sassy but never shaming or pushy.
-With her help, I could effectively manage those damn critics when they return!
+She always told me the truth and helped me see my strengths.
+With her help, I could effectively manage the mean girl inner critic!
 Viola’, My Girlfriend Voice was born!

 Most people are familiar with what we call the inner-critic; the voices in our head which are driven by fear and anxiety.
-I have at least 14 of these bitches – and I’ll tell you more about them later.
+At last count I think I named at least 14 of these biatches – and I’ll tell you more about them later.
 My Girlfriend Voice is your positive voice; supportive and intuitive voice.
 She doesn’t shame, humiliate, criticize or threaten you.
 She is your gal-pal-bestie-got-your-back-kind-of support system sister.
 She’s been with you since Day 1 and no one knows you better!

 My Girlfriend Voice does not believe that I am less than, too much or not enough.
 In fact, it is the opposite.
-I am perfect right here right now.
+I am good, right here right now.
+Flawsome – flawed AND awesome!

 I love tapping into that unadulterated omnipresent support system!
 My Girlfriend Voice doesn’t require any fancy equipment, a guru in Beverly Hills or even a trip to a remote mountain top.
 No talent is required.
-You just need the willingness to hear the voice inside you.
+You just need the willingness to pause and listen in to the voice inside you.

-My Girlfriend Voice is a community where we focus on developing your inner whisperer.
+My Girlfriend Voice is a community where we focus on developing your Inner Whisperer, your Inner Mentor.
 It’s a platform where curiosity breeds compassion.
 I still dance with my demons so writing and illustrating My Girlfriend Voice helps hold me accountable.
 Old habits die hard, Girlfriend, and it is easy to return the that old comfortable sorry state even knowing it’s not good for me.
 I can go back there from time to time but it’s not a place I’ll take up residence.

 I am committed to believing that everything I have been through is a gift.

-Abuse, heartbreak, divorce, death, parenting…these are all gifts.
+Sexual abuse, heartbreak, divorce, deaths, supporting a loved one with substance use disorder, dysfunctional coping skills, loving a narcissist, parenting then becoming an empty nester, dating after 50…these are all gifts.
+The kind of gifts that sometimes “hurt so good”.
 Do you know the Japanese term kintsugi?
 It refers to an art form where cracks in pottery are filled with precious metals.
 Breakage and repair are part of an object’s history, not something to disguise.
 I really love this concept because I think I fell apart in order to fall together.
-My cracks and scars are part of my history and with this history I have gained wisdom.
-There is no more shame.
+Broke down to break open.
+My cracks and scars are part of my history and with this history I shine with wisdom, leaving no room for shame.

 This quote captures the essence of My Girlfriend Voice: